connadma/connorWebServer/currBuild/README.txt

 - Running program while in debug mode is the same

 To exit debug mode:
-- While in venv export FLASK_ENV=production
+- While in venv: export FLASK_ENV=production
-- If running on windiws command prompt use set instead of export
+- If running on windows command prompt use set instead of export

 What to do next:
-- pagination of blog posts
+- facelift